— The Council of American Master Mariners, Inc. —

 CAMM is widely recognized as an organization whose members are highly regarded and extremely knowledgeable about the issues on which we take positions.

 The following are CAMM’s current positions on maritime matters.
 Positions were agreed on by attendees at our AGM.

-SUPPORT the ancient doctrine of Port of Refuge and support the clarification of international law of the doctrine.
+SUPPORT the ancient doctrine of Port of Refuge and support the clarification of international law of said doctrine.